-• 0-14 years for children and 15 years and older by sex (men and women) for adults.
+0-14 years (disaggregated by ages 12-35 months, 36-59 months and 5-14 years) for children, and 15 years and older by sex (men and women) for adults.

-People living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3 and people living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
-Reporting on the number of people with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.
+Adults living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3, and adults living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
+Reporting on the number of adults with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.
+Among children, CD4 count thresholds indicating severe immunosuppression vary by age, so additional disaggregation is required.